Denninger Weather Vanes & Finials Logo

 Shipping:

-Largest sizes may require a wooden crate, and item will be sent via Truck (charges to be determined)
+Largest sizes may require a wooden crate, and item will be sent via Truck.

 Call for delivery schedule - each item is individually handcrafted for you.